Practice rather than theory: Liudmila's start as a digital analyst

 Last but not least, data is inextricably linked to business problems and their solutions.
 When working with data, what matters most is the business vision, that is, the ability to add value to the business.
 It doesn't help to dig into data and create incredibly complex models if the specifics of the business are not understood and considered.
 It's about finding the most important questions for the business and answers to them.
 And these are very individual.
 This does not always require particularly sophisticated analyses.

-We thank Liudmila for the interview and for taking the time to speak with us.
-If you want to read more from Liudmila, don't miss part 2 of her interview on lifelong learning, how she built on her Data Analyst training and women in the data industry.
+We thank Liudmila for the interview and for taking the time to talk to us.
+If you would like to read more from Liudmila, don't miss part 2 of her interview on lifelong learning, how she responded to her Data Analyst Continuing Education and women in the data industry.

 For articles, interviews, and more free content on data science, data management, and online courses like the Data Analyst continuing education with education voucher, follow StackFuel on Facebook, Instagram, LinkedIn, and XING.